Pawel-Albert/angular-qa-recruitment-app/README.md

 This repository contains end-to-end tests for the Angular QA Recruitment App using Playwright.

+## Prerequisites

+- Node.js version 16.10
+- npm version 8.13.2

+Ensure that you have the recommended versions of Node.js and npm installed before proceeding with the setup.

 ## Setup

 First, clone the repository and install the dependencies: